 - An Agile & Proactive Recovery – In the wake of so much uncertainty, hotel plans should be evaluating aggressive, moderate and conservative scenarios for recovery and use them to develop a robust plan of action.
 Cloud-based tech should be leveraged to facilitate easy sharing across the organization and avoid the dreaded multiple-versioned worksheet, while also having the capability to conduct what-if analysis to quickly play out different recovery scenarios.

-- Improved Cash Flow – With the right revenue and forecasting tools in place, hoteliers can improve their top and bottom lines.
+- Improved Cash Flow – By using hotel dynamic pricing software and other forecasting tools, hoteliers can improve their top and bottom lines.
 A clearer picture of expected demand leads to more effective pricing and inventory strategies.
 Accurate projections of occupancy, covers and space utilization help operators optimize staffing and supply purchasing, manage utilities efficiently and schedule maintenance to avoid displacement and better control costs.

 - One Source of Truth – Having a view into upcoming performance data that is refreshed daily allows for speedy reforecasting and quick changes.
 Tools should consolidate data daily from across the hotel, creating “living” forecasts and budgets that are not bound by month-end deadlines.
 Enabling forecasts to be used as a strategic tool, instead of just a reporting vehicle, that facilitates adjusting tactics mid-month versus waiting until next month can make a substantial difference to the bottom line.

-- Understanding Risks & Opportunities – By forecasting for multiple scenarios, understanding probabilities and risks, and paying close attention to the sales pipeline, hoteliers can quickly adapt to changes in market conditions and internal demand.
+- Understanding Risks & Opportunities – By forecasting for multiple scenarios, understanding probabilities and risks, and paying close attention to the sales pipeline, hotel industry decision makers can quickly adapt to changes in market conditions and internal demand.

 - More Profitable Business – When demand is low, it’s tempting to take any business that comes along.
 But not all business is equally desirable.
 Deep discounting can cut into profits and damage positioning, whereas paying close attention to factors like guest loyalty, stay patterns and total spend can significantly boost profitability.
 Forecasting helps hotels identify the mix of business that brings optimal profitability.